Neural Projected Quantum Dynamics: a systematic study: Control variates for the conditional Monte-Carlo estimator [ ]

-In \cref{fig:cv_comparison} we show the variance reduction achieved by the single and double MC CV estimators, respectively \cref{eqn:smc_controlled,eqn:dmc_controlled}.
-The data highlight the significant efficiency of control variates in reducing the variance of both estimators.
-The calculations were performed in a regime far from ideal convergence, resulting in slight deviations from the expected value $c=-1/2$.
+In \cref{fig:cv_comparison} we illustrate the variance reduction achieved by applying control variates to the smc and cmc estimators.
+The data clearly highlight the efficiency of control variates in reducing the variance for both estimators.
+These calculations were performed far from ideal convergence, resulting in slight deviations from the expected optimal value of $c=-1/2$.
+In accordance with the Rao-Blackwell theorem, the variance of the cv-cmc estimator is consistently lower than that of the cv-smc estimator for any choice of $c$.

-Notably, the controlled double MC estimator slightly outperforms the single MC estimator, which is unsurprising given that the former effectively uses twice the number of samples of the latter.
-We remark that in both CV expressions, we take the real part of the original estimator because the fidelity is known to be real, and thus $\E_\chi[\Im{\F_{\rm loc}}] = 0$.
-Including the imaginary part would be equivalent to introducing an additional control variable with zero mean.
-However, since $\Im{\F_{\rm loc}}$ does not correlate with $\Re{\F_{\rm loc}}$, this control variable does not improve the variance of the estimator.
+Note that in both control-variate-enhanced estimators, we retain only the real part of the original estimator, as the fidelity is known to be real.
+This ensures that $\E[\Im{f}] = 0$ for $f = A, H_{\rm loc}$.
+Including the imaginary part would amount to introducing an additional control variate with zero mean.
+However, any variability explained by the correlation between $\Im{f}$ and $\Re{f}$ is already captured through the variate $|A(x, y)|^2$.
+As a result, this additional control variate does not contribute to further variance reduction and is therefore omitted.